TeaEngineering/libchronicle/README.md

 multiple processes are mapped to the same _physical pages_, which allows shared memory primitives to be used.
 Memory subsystem ensures correctness between CPUs and packages.
 To bound the `mmap()` to sensible sizes, the file is mapped in chunks of 'blocksize' bytes.
-If a payload is to be written or deserialised larger than blocksize, blocksize it is extended and the mapping rebuilt.
+If a payload is to be written or deserialised larger than blocksize, blocksize is doubled and the mmap mapping rebuilt.
 The kernel arranges dirty pages to be written to disk.
 Blocking I/O using `read()` and `write()` may see stale data however filesystem tools (cp) now typically use mmap.

-Messages are written to the queue with a four-byte header, containing the message size and two control bit.
-Writers arbitrate using compare-and-set operations (lock; cmpxchgl) on these four bytes to determine who takes the write lock:
+Messages are written to the queue with a four-byte header, containing the message size and two control bits.
+Writers arbitrate using compare-and-set operations (`lock; cmpxchgl`) on these four bytes to determine who takes the write lock:

     bits[0-29] 30  31  meaning                    shmipc.c constant